top of page

 The bed with 4 lines of Arugula has landscape fabric in the walking path to its left; notice how closely it is placed to the base of the crop to prevent as many weeds as possible.
 There should also be a tarp in the walking path to the right between the Arugula and the Dino Kale.

 Our goal is to not disturb the soil.
 For direct sowing of seeds, like radishes, salad greens, carrots, spinach, etc, we draw small shallow (1/2”) trenches in the bare soil.
-We drop the seeds into the trench at the proper distance from each other (we like pelleted seeds.
-They are easily seen by the white coating on each seed.)
-Then we rake the trench edges over the seeds.
+We drop the seeds into the trench at the proper distance from each other Then we rake the trench edges over the seeds.
 Irrigation is on to bond the soil particles back together; and to get rid of pockets of air.

 Sprawling Cucumbers.jpg